UpDown Desks Australia Blog

 Pros of Melamine

-- Versatile: Available in a wide range of colors and finishes, melamine can mimic the look of natural wood, providing aesthetic flexibility.
+• Versatile: Available in a wide range of colours and finishes, melamine can mimic the look of natural wood, providing aesthetic flexibility.

 Cons of Melamine